A threshold result for loose Hamiltonicity in random regular uniform hypergraphs: More than one cycle

-\end{itemize} \end{lemma} \begin{proof} For any subpartition $U$ of $F_0$, let $D_U$ denote the set of all subpartitions $F \in D_0$ such that the isomorphism from $F$ to $F_0$ maps $F \cap F_H$ to $U$.
-Note that this defines a partition of the set $D_0$ into $\Theta(1)$ classes $D_U$, including the class corresponding to $U =\emptyset$.
+\end{itemize} \end{lemma} \begin{proof} For any subpartition $U$ of $F_0$, let $D_U$ denote the set of all subpartitions $F \in D_0$ such that there exists an isomorphism from $F$ to $F_0$ which maps $F \cap F_H$ to $U$.
+There are $\Theta(1)$ classes $D_U$, including the class $D_\emptyset$ corresponding to $U =\emptyset$, and the union of these classes equals $D_0$.
+Note that the class $D_\emptyset$ is disjoint from all other classes $D_U$.
 Observe also that the class $D_U$ is empty unless $G(U)$ is a union of disjoint loose paths.
 Let $b=b(U)$ be the number of these paths, noting that $b=0$ when $U=\emptyset$.

 Recalling that the length of a loose Hamiltonian cycle equals $t = n/(s-1)$, we find that

 Now we bound the number of elements in $D_U$.
 There are $\Theta(n^{b})$ ways to select $b$ disjoint paths of specified lengths in the cycle $F_H$.
 These paths form $F\cap F_H$.
 Next, there are $\Theta(n^{|F_0| - |U|})$ ways to choose the parts in $F$ that are not determined by $F \cap F_H$.
 (First, choose the vertices of $G(F)$ which are not contained in $G(U)$, in $\Theta(n^{|F_0|- |U|})$ ways, and then assign points to these vertices, in $\Theta(1)$ ways.)
 Since $G(U)$ is a union of $b$ disjoint loose paths, we find that